 Nils Moe currently serves as the Executive Director of the Urban Sustainability Directors Network (USDN).
 In this role, Nils oversees the day-to-day operations of this rapidly evolving North American network of over 185 member communities representing more than 84 million residents.
 Nils is an experienced, accomplished change agent with over 15 years of successful strategic business development, organizational leadership, and client building.
 Previously, he served as the Mayor’s Sustainability Advisor for the City of Berkeley, where he helped to implement Berkeley’s Climate Action Plan and worked with the city staff and the community to reduce their GHG emissions.
 He also has worked as a professor of Organizational Psychology at San Francisco State University, co–founded two values-driven non–profits, and worked in the private sector as a management consultant, specializing in program evaluation of non-profits and 360–degree feedback for Fortune 100 companies.

-Abeer Nawaz is USDN's Administrative Assistant, joining the team in April 2018.
-Her previous work experience has been in the recruiting industry, specifically in the energy sector, and in customer-facing roles in the retail banking industry.
-She attended the University of Houston and currently resides in the Greater Houston area with her family.
+Abeer Nawaz joined USDN in April of 2018.
+She started as the Admin Assistant at USDN but is now the current HR and Operations Coordinator.
+Her current role consists of supporting all new and current USDN staff and ensuring all HR-related processes are being created and implemented.
+Her previous work experience has been in the recruiting industry, specifically in the energy sector in the Greater Houston area, and in customer-facing roles in the retail banking industry.
+She attended the University of Houston with a major in Biology, and currently resides in the suburbs of Houston.

 Celía Burke, USDN Programs Coordinator